4 hvite sopp i ulike vekststadier som ligger på løvdekt bakke.

 Toxicity

 Even a very small amount of the two webcaps contains enough poison to cause severe kidney damage.
-Clinical signs do not appear until at least 2 days after ingestion.
-These include nausea, abdominal pain, malaise and increased or reduced amount of urine.
+Clinical signs do not appear until at least 36 hours after ingestion.
+These might include nausea, abdominal pain, malaise and increased or reduced amount of urine, but may also be absent.

 Examples of deadly webcap mushrooms with reddish-brown caps, stipes and gills.